 Biore strips can pull blackheads out of the pores on your nose.
 Be careful though, I’ve seen patients pull off a little skin with these strips too.

 Clay masks help draw oil out of your pores and refine your pore size.
 The results are temporary, but hey, temporarily smooth pores are better than nothing.
 You can’t use them everyday though because they can be too drying.

 A final note, prescription retinoids are really powerful keratolytics for treating blackheads.
 They include products like Retin A (tretinoin), Differin, and Tazorac, which require a trip to the doctor.
 They’re tricky to combine with the other non-prescription products, so you’ll need medical supervision to add them to your skin care regimen.

-For more information on my acne treatment, see my Acne Treatment Tips - dermatologist’s advice that fits both your acne and skin type.
+For more information on how to get rid of blackheads and my acne treatment, see my Acne Treatment Tips - dermatologist’s advice that fits both your acne and skin type.